 8) Packaging (Bottling)

 Although the look of the bottle should not be a factor in evaluation of the scent it contains, it is, and probably more than many hardcore perfumistas would care to admit.
 If it weren’t, less money would be spent on the bottle and more on its contents.
-The fact is that just like sex, image and appearance sell products (as do branding, labeling, positioning, naming, and all those other marketing concepts we often love to hate).
+The fact is that just like with sex, image and appearance sell products (as do branding, labeling, positioning, naming, and all those other marketing concepts we often love to hate).
 Really, I confess to taking pleasure at simply looking at the perfume bottles in my collection as well as handling them.